napari/docs/docs/plugins/building_a_plugin/_layer_data_guide.md

 deconstructed into a {class}`tuple` that we refer to as a `LayerData` tuple.
 This type shows up often in plugins and is explained here.

+Note that when writing your own plugin, type annotations are nearly always optional, except in rare cases like [`magicgui` function widgets](magicgui).
+Here in this section, in some examples we provide these annotations with names which indicate their role in a plugin, and the level of generality that's possible (e.g., with `ArrayLike`).

 ### Informal description

 ```py